 Administration and support structures

-Our support team comprises one paid role of Finance Manager, and volunteers as PCC secretary, Child protection officer, social media, Buildings & Utilities Management and IT support, a part-time caretaker and as of January 2023 a part-time cleaner.
-We are also looking to recruit a part time administrator for 4 hours per week to support the vicar.
+Our support team comprises one paid role of Finance Manager, and volunteers as PCC secretary, Child protection officer, social media, Buildings & Utilities Management and IT support, a part-time caretaker and a part-time cleaner.
+We also have a part time administrator paid for by the Deanery helping the Team Vicar further develop the Deanery Greenhouse ministry.

 Deanery

 Bicester Emmanuel is a parish lying within the wider Bicester Benefice, which is itself a part of the Bicester & Islip Deanery, in the Diocese of Oxford.
-During 2021 the Team Vicar of Emmanuel Church has been working with the Diocese to establish the Bicester and Islip Deanery Greenhouse.
+As mentioned above, the Team Vicar of Emmanuel Church continues to work with the Diocese to establish the Bicester and Islip Deanery Greenhouse.
 This is a missional support and networking group to encourage missional ministry across the whole Deanery.
+Bicester Emmanuel volunteers are also leading the Deanery Pilgrim Paths project which is developing small pilgrimage walks between the churches in the Deanery supported by walk leaflets that are being published.

 Objectives and activities